Principal Investigator

 PhD student, Department of Biomedical Engineering

 Francesca (she/her) completed her Bachelor’s degree at WashU in Biomedical Engineering with a minor in Computer Science.
 She is now continuing her studies at WashU to pursue a PhD in Biomedical Engineering.
-Francesca is a 2023 NSF Graduate Research Fellowship (GRFP) Awardee and is working on the development of a wearable blood perfusion sensor to be used for diagnosis of vaious pregnancy-related complications.
+Francesca is a 2023 NSF Graduate Research Fellowship (GRFP) Awardee and is working on the development of a wearable blood perfusion sensor to be used for diagnosis of various pregnancy-related complications.
 She is interested in medical device development for global health problems.
 Outside of research, Francesca is passionate about STEM education and is involved in volunteer tutoring and student outreach.
-She is the Outreach Coordinator for both the Association of Graduate Engineering Students (AGES) and SPECTRA at WashU.
+She is the co-president of SPECTRA at WashU.

 Elizabeth Buzbee